Christina Anthony: Career

 Anthonys first tv role was a one of appearance in the medical drama ER. before getting her first recurring role as Dr Jolly in the comedy series Dog Moms.
 Anthony almost didn't get the part in Mixed-ish due to admitting her heart was not in it.
 She had not worked since 2011, went through a divorce and was working a customer service job while going to auditions.
 Since Mixed-ish has ended Anthony has appeared in The Woman in the House Across the Street from the Girl in the Window. and Chicago's Party Aunt.
 Anthony was nominated for a Joseph Jefferson Award for Actress in a Revue for her performance in the revue, "The Absolute Best Friggin Time of Your Life," at the Second City Theatre e.t.c. in Chicago, Illinois.

 Personal life

-Anthony has been married for the last 6 years She has been living in Los Angeles since 2011 since starring in Jordan Peeles I said Bitch.
+Anthony has been married since 2020.
+She currently resides in Los Angeles having moved there in 2011 to star in Jordan Peeles’s film “I Said Bitch”.